lauk20/Project02TheFinalFrontier/README.md

 - Sub-Server handling all communications with the Client and Main Server (read from Server, write to Server, read from Client, and write to Client)
 - Main Server will need to write to all Sub-Servers, which will need to send to all Clients.
 - Client displays message in a way that does not interfere with terminal typing/input.
-3. Data structures: SOCKETS to handle client and server/sub-server connection/communications.
-PIPES to handle sub-server and main server communication.
-MEMORY ALLOCATION to handle anything involving memory (such as strings/structs).
-FORK (sub-processes) to handle the sub-servers.
+3. Data structures: structs may be used to be used as the data being sent.
+The message struct should contain the client's name and message.
+Maybe an array to store all active connection file descriptors so that the server can write to all clients.
 4. Algorithms: I will be using the forking server model to handle client connections.

 **Timeline:**